Fly-tipping

 - leaving rubbish or waste outside household waste recycling centres

-It is your duty to dispose of your waste correctly – you must use a licensed waste carrier or take your waste to a registered site.
+You must dispose of your waste correctly.
+Use a licensed waste carrier or take your waste to a registered site.

-You could face a Fixed Penalty Notice of up to £1,000 if your waste ends up fly-tipped and you cannot show that you took reasonable steps to prevent it.
+You could get a Fixed Penalty Notice of up to £1,000 if your waste is fly-tipped and you cannot show that you tried to to prevent it.

-If convicted at court, the maximum fine is unlimited, and you could face up to five years in prison.
+If you are convicted at court, the maximum fine is unlimited.
+You could face up to five years in prison.

-Using a waste carrier?
-Follow the S.C.R.A.P code
+When using a waste carrier follow the S.C.R.A.P code

 Suspect all waste carriers.
 Don't let them take your rubbish until you have seen their waste carrier licence.
 View a sample waste carrier certificate.
-Note their vehicle's registration plate.
+Make a note of their vehicle's registration plate.

 Check that a waste carrier is registered.
-Use the search tool below or visit the Environment Agency's website.
+Use the the Environment Agency's waste carriers, brokers and dealers search to check your waste carrier's licence number.

 Refuse any unexpected offers to have your rubbish taken away.

-Ask how your rubbish will be disposed of – a licensed waste carrier should not object to reasonable questions.
+Ask how your rubbish will be disposed of.
+A licensed waste carrier should be happy to explain how they dispose of it.

-Paperwork must be obtained: a proper invoice, waste transfer note or receipt, including a description of the waste being removed and the waste carrier’s contact details.
+Paperwork is essential.
+Make sure you get an invoice, waste transfer note or receipt.
+It must include a description of the waste being removed and the waste carrier’s contact details.

 Take your waste to a registered site